- Professor of Writing Studies; Faculty Director

-Katie Baillargeon teaches a range of academic writing courses, from lower-division Writing 1, 2, ACE, and 50, to upper-division 109s like Writing in the Humanities and Writing in the Social Sciences.
+Katie Baillargeon teaches a range of academic writing courses, from lower-division Writing 1, 2, ACE, and 50, to upper-division 105s and 109s like Writing in the Humanities and Writing in the Social Sciences.
 She also teaches 107L—Legal Writing—in the professional writing series.
 Each summer, she runs UCSB's Dissertation Write-in for graduate students across the campus.
 Her research interests include how these dissertation boot camps aid student writers, food writing, and 17th-century French opera.

 - Girvetz 1312